Garie Beach to Era Beach Coastal Walk

 Track Notes

-The hike between Garie Beach and (South) Era Beach is approximately 2.5 km one way, easy to follow, and has a well-maintained walking path and good signage.
+The hike between Garie Beach and (South) Era Beach is approximately 2.5 km one way.
+It’s easy to follow, with a well-maintained walking path and clear signage.

 Map